 When the SAT was reconstructed in 2016, the scores became easier to calculate.
 The score range was changed to 400-1600 with only two sections to score.
 Score ranges, mean (average) scores, and percentiles are used to determine a candidate’s college readiness.
 If you have a dream college in mind, you need to set a target and reach their required SAT scores.
 Also, keep in mind that it is not the only factor relied on when making an admission decision.

-What is a good SAT score for 2021?
+What Is a Good SAT Score for 2022?

 A good SAT score depends on the choice of college that you are aspiring to go to.
 For instance, Harvard’s average score is typically 1500 points and above, whereas, for the University of Iowa, the average SAT score is 1240.
 So, in reality, a good SAT score depends on which college you want to attend.